nicrodriguezval/snake-game/README.md

 1.  **Rust Compilation to WASM**: The Rust code in `game-core` is compiled into a `.wasm` file and a corresponding JavaScript glue code file using `wasm-pack` (which leverages `wasm-bindgen`).
 This glue code makes it easy to import and use the Rust functions from JavaScript/TypeScript.

-2.  **TypeScript Integration**: The `ts-web-frontend` project imports the generated WASM module.
+2.  **TypeScript Integration**: The `web` project imports the generated WASM module.
 TypeScript functions then call the Rust functions (exposed via `wasm-bindgen`) to update the game state.

 3.  **Game Loop**: The TypeScript frontend maintains the game loop, requesting updates from the Rust core at regular intervals and then rendering the new game state onto an HTML `<canvas>` or similar element.